Analyze the performance of your API Endpoints

 ORDER BY percentage DESC

-Example 4: Monitor usage of Tokens
+Monitor usage of Tokens

-If you use your API Endpoint with different Tokens, for example if allowing different customers to check their own data, you can track and control which Tokens are being used to access these Endpoints.
+If you use your API Endpoint with different Tokens, for example if allowing different customers to check their own data, you can track and control which Tokens are being used to access these endpoints.

 Token usage last 24 hours